mozilla/shield-studies-addon-utils/example/README.md

 ## Side effects

 - A timer to check for 'day rollover' and expiry runs every 5 minutes.
 - sets a few prefs in the addon-specific prefs tree.
-If you use `variation` and `firstrun` this may surprise you.
+If you use `shield.variation` and `shield.firstrun` this may surprise you.